 The cut-off to submit your predictions is no later than five minutes before qualifying starts, so make sure you’re in it to win it!

 You can view the latest Predictions Competition ranking right here.

 The final round sees up to 100 points on offer for each entrant, meaning that a whole host of our regular entrants could come out on top in the final reckoning.

-Entrants yet to use their ‘double up’ feature will automatically have it applied at the final round of the championship provided they enter their predictions per the competition rules.
-So if you score a perfect round and you haven’t used your ‘Double Up’, that’s forty points in the bag!
+Entrants yet to use their their last ‘double up’ feature will automatically have it applied at the final round of the championship provided they enter their predictions per the competition rules.
+So if you score a perfect round and you haven’t used your ‘Double Up’, that’s almost fifty points in the bag!

 Those who were registered to play at the start of the season were also asked to nominate the driver and team who would win the Drivers’ and Constructors’ Championships, respectively.
 The following additional points will be included in the Brazilian Grand Prix points if their guesses are as follows: